newsnowlabs/dockside/docs/usage.md

 To open a preconfigured devtainer service, click the `Open` button adjoining the service.

+Where SSH has been enabled, you can open an SSH terminal to a devtainer by clicking the `Open` button adjoining the SSH service.
+SSH support requires setup; see [Integrated SSH server support](extensions/ssh.md#integrated-ssh-server-support).

 > To create and customise a Profile before launching devtainers, see [Profiles](../setup/#profiles).

 ## Using the Dockside IDE